Juan Colucho

-Juan Eduardo Colucho, better known by his stage name Juan Colucho, is an Argentine actor, born in Buenos Aires.
+Juan Eduardo Colucho (born July 30, 1988), better known by his stage name Juan Colucho, is an Argentine actor, born in Chivilcoy.
 He is most recognised for his portrayal of Dave Mejía, the lead character on the W Studios and Lemon Films Studios crime drama series La Piloto.
 His first major role was in the Televisa drama A que no me dejas.